 - The glitches are boring or game-breaking.

-Comparatively a speedrunning powerhouse like Mario 64 is easy to watch thanks to the reliable camerawork, and glitches that don't break the entire game.
+Comparatively Mario 64 is easy to watch thanks to reliable camerawork and glitches that don't break the entire game.
 So-called "major glitches" like backwards long jump are situational and category dependent.
 Doom Eternal has glitchless runs, but the issues above still remain: The gameplay is already so over-the-top (and fast) that it's hard to tell what's going on, let alone appreciate it as extraordinary.
 But there's more to it than that.

 - Weapon Balance